Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Broncos stats and trends

-- In Denver's six games this year, it has three wins against the spread.

-- Denver's games this season have hit the over two times in six opportunities (33.3%).
+- Denver's games this year have gone over the total in two out of six opportunities (33.3%).

-- Denver is 2-0 against the spread and 2-0 overall in games when it records more than 25.2 points.
+- When Denver scores more than 25.2 points, it is 2-0 against the spread and 2-0 overall.

-- When Denver piles up more than 307.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Denver picks up more than 307.7 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Broncos have turned the ball over four more times (8 total) than the Browns have forced a turnover (4) this season.

 Home and road insights

-- Cleveland has covered the spread once at home, and is 2-1 overall there, this season.
+- Cleveland has one win against the spread, and is 2-1 overall, at home this year.

-- At home, as 3-point favorites or greater, the Browns have one win ATS (1-2).
+- The Browns have one win ATS (1-2) as 1.5-point favorites or more at home.

-- In three home games this year, Cleveland has hit the over twice.
+- In three home games this year, Cleveland has gone over the total twice.

 - Denver is 2-1 overall, with two wins against the spread, away from home.

-- The Broncos are unbeaten ATS (1-0) on the road as 3-point underdogs or more.
+- On the road, the Broncos have two wins ATS (2-1) as 1.5-point underdogs or more.

-- Denver has hit the over once in three road games this season.
+- This year, in three away games, Denver has gone over the total once.

 Powered by Data Skrive.